mongodb/docs/source/reference/replica-configuration.rst

 -----

-Most modifications of replica set configuration use the :option:`mongo` shell.
+Most modifications of replica set configuration use the :program:`mongo` shell.
 Consider the following example:

 .. code-block:: javascript